 Don’t get me wrong.
 I admire those of you following and investing in the 25 countries in the MSCI Emerging Market index (EEM).
-They will continue to offer outsized growth opportunities.
-But risk capital is increasingly pushing the envelope to even higher risk-reward stock markets – often referred to as frontier markets.
+They will again offer outsized growth opportunities.
+But once the market reenters a bull phase, risk capital will again increasingly push the envelope to even higher risk-reward stock markets – often referred to as frontier markets.

 Where does the “frontier” theme actually come from?

 In 1893, historian Frederick Jackson Turner gave a talk to the American Historical Society stressing the image of the frontier as defining the American idea.
 The edge of growth that kept moving westward across the continent has, with today’s global economy, spread to every region of the world.

 How big are these frontier markets?
 The top 26 countries that comprise the MSCI Frontier 100 index (FM) have a total population of more than 850 million.
 The remaining 75 have a combined population of about 800 million.
 In total, that’s roughly 25% of the world’s population.

 These are countries that have less developed, less liquid stock markets and normally smaller economies.
 Frontier markets are also completely off the radar screen of Wall Street analysts and financial pundits.